cSh4rk/cSh4rk.github.io/links/_posts/2022-12-23-insecure-deserialization-how-to-trace-down-a-gadget-chain.md

 published: true
 tags: [Web Application Security, Insecure Deserialization, Remote Code Execution, Gadget Chains, PHP]
 image: /links/assets/supply-chain.png
-description: "External Link: This article explains clearly the process of finding a sample gadget chain and then writing a small code to build the payload for insecure deserialization exploitation in cases where there are no existing pre-built gadget chains."
+description: "This article explains clearly the process of finding a sample gadget chain and then writing a small code to build the payload for insecure deserialization exploitation in cases where there are no existing pre-built gadget chains."
 ---

 ![](/links/assets/supply-chain.png)